Mission: To provide an open-access, reader-centered, presentation of peer-reviewed educational research in a broad array of contexts.

 At ELA, we are actively seeking articles related to research in educational leadership, which may include educational topics such as: administration, instruction, curriculum, assessment, adult learning, higher education, and international education.
 Authors may also submit book reviews and/or literary reviews.

-All manuscripts for ELA should be submitted electronically to:
+All manuscripts for ELA should be submitted by March 5, 2021 electronically to:

 Submitted manuscripts will undergo blind peer-review.
 Manuscripts will be subject to initial editor screening to determine if the manuscript format (see below) is appropriate and content is promising.
 Once a manuscript successfully passes internal review, articles will then be subject to a blind peer review.
 As is customary in most scholarly publications, authors should be prepared to work with the editorial staff in revising manuscripts in accordance with editorial policy.